antongomez/TentsAndTrees/README.md

 ## Requirements

-To run the ASP program, you need to install [clingo](https://potassco.org/clingo/).
+To run the ASP program, it is necessary to install [clingo](https://potassco.org/clingo/).
 The only Python dependency is [pygame](https://www.pygame.org/), which can be installed with the following command:

 ```bash
 pip install pygame